linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 24 Investment-Oriented Life Insurance.md

 The third type of term insurance is level-premium term, wherein the premium is constant during the life of the policy.
 Its level is higher than for annual renewable term early in the policy.
 However, the premium does not increase with age and is lower than an annual renewable term policy late in the life of the policy.
 Typically, policies of ten years or more are written on a level-premium term.

 As indicated, for annual renewable term the annual premium increases significantly with age.
-For example, for a  $1 million term policy for a 30-year old non-smoking man, the premium will be approximately$ 500 for a 20-year level premium policy (which ends when he is 50).
-At ages 50, 60, and 70, the same man would pay approximately $2,500, $6,000, and $20,000, respectively, for the same type of 20-year of policy.
+For example, for a  \$1 million term policy for a 30-year old non-smoking man, the premium will be approximately\$ 500 for a 20-year level premium policy (which ends when he is 50).
+At ages 50, 60, and 70, the same man would pay approximately $2,500, $6,000, and \$20,000, respectively, for the same type of 20-year of policy.
 The premiums for these policies vary significantly by issuing company.

 Traditional whole life policy premiums are much higher than for term insurance, often ten times higher or more.
-For example, a nonsmoking 40-year old man may pay approximately $16,000 per year for a traditional whole life policy.
+For example, a nonsmoking 40-year old man may pay approximately \$16,000 per year for a traditional whole life policy.
 In this case also, the premiums vary considerably by company.

 The costs of non-life types of pure insurance are determined in a similar manner.
 However, in other types of insurance, factors other than the age of the insured may be the dominant variables.
 For example, location may be important in home insurance: It costs more to insure against hurricanes in Miami and Galveston than in Chicago and San Francisco.
 And it costs more for a young male (age is a also a factor here) than a middle-aged female to buy automobile insurance.
 For both, however, prior driving record is important.